rasulkireev/apw/src/content/books/growth-levers.md

 After the interview, Bob suggested his company start advertising their houses in the obituary section of the local newspaper, and it worked: they increased house viewings by 38% and reduced their ad spend by 70% since nobody else wanted to advertise in the obituaries.

-To get results like Bob’s, you need to uncover the powerful emotional drivers of decision-making using the JTBD interview process.
+To get results like Bob’s, you need to uncover the powerful emotional drivers of decision-making using the "Jobs to be Done" interview process.

 **Note:** Finding true intensions of your current customers can help with finding new ones

-Your aim in running a JTBD interview is to imagine the whole customer journey playing out in your mind as if you’re watching a documentary.
+Your aim in running a "Jobs to be Done" interview is to imagine the whole customer journey playing out in your mind as if you’re watching a documentary.
 You’ll try to visualize your customers’ experience in enough detail that you can imagine going through that experience yourself.

 ![](https://readwise.io/reader/pcei/gAAAAABobnqLz4VFXu1ilJlRR83mKL7p5BfuQdq5BKmNkjgOFusQXlNA_M0AEeeN3ji4424LAFUFaMMkfGJ6rWj-3Pfj7FB6qDgNrs1IrrkzmbxQW-zg4iI=/image_rsrc1GA.jpg)